AbsoluteVectoR/polimi-notes/MSc(ENG)/Software Engineering 2/src/Software Engineering 2.md

 - to explore alternative ways to satisfy the goals, through alternative pairs (Req, Dom) such that Req and Dom always satisfy G
 - to evaluate the strengths and risks of each alternative interfaces between the world and the machine

+Example G-A-R:

+- Goal: The spectators want to see who is leading in all parts of the path.
+- Assumption: The error of devices in measuring the position of athletes is lower than 1 mt.
+- Requirement: The system must display the position of the leading athlete on the map.

-## Steps to solve first exercise typology
+## Steps to solve first exercise typology <- it's not "the first typology" FIX THIS WITH BETTER TITLE

 1) (Trivial) Give a name to the use case: the use case is the flow of events in the system
 2) Find the actors